garyfleming/product-engineering/product-engineering.md

 * Share Power and Decisions Where You Can
 * Have More Real **Conversations**

-^ TODO Make sure this is the same as the one at the end ^    * Talk more, be honest more, listen more, have them be actual conversations
+^    * Talk more, be honest more, listen more, have them be actual conversations
     * You're now relieved of the burden of listening to the talk
     * If you have to talk notes to take back to your company, that's you sorted.
 You're welcome.